mattgodbolt/xania/README.md

 ```bash
 $ sudo apt install cmake
 ```

+On Ubuntu 22 the `cmake` package is present in the main APT repository.

+### Build and Run

 The build itself downloads and manages many other upstream dependencies such as __conda__ and __conan__ via the `Makefile`.